IT STARTED IN TEXAS

 – Contemporary Romance

 Leaving the familiar comfort of her UK home for a weekend in Texas is one of the craziest things Charlotte Evans has ever done.
-Celebrating her birthday with friends is the highlight of her year until she bumps into her favourite rock star, literally.
+Celebrating her birthday with friends is the highlight of her year until she bumps into her favorite rock star, literally.

 Gage Weston is used to having women fall over themselves at his feet … A rock star, an actor, he’s got his fair share of female attention, but what is it about the Brit that grabs his attention from the moment they meet?